Closed generalized Einstein manifolds with radially flat Ricci curvature: closed generalized -Einstein manifolds with

 as a $1$-form.
 Note that the function $\a$ is well-defined only on the set $M\setminus {\rm Crit}(f)$, but from $|\a| \le |z|$, it can be extended on the whole $M$ as a $C^0$-function.
 Here ${\rm Crit}(f)$ denotes the set of all critical points of $f$.

-In this section we will prove that there are no critical points of $f$ except at minimum and maximum points of $f$ in $M$, and either the {minimum} set $f^{-1}(a)$ for $a = \min_M f$ and the maximum set $f^{-1}(b)$ for $b=\max_{M} f$ are both totally geodesic, or each set contains only a single point.
+In this section we will prove that there are no critical points of $f$ except at minimum and maximum points of $f$ in $M$, and either the {minimum} set $f^{-1}(a)$ for $a = \min_M f$ and the maximum set $f^{-1}(b)$ for $b=\max_{M} f$ are both totally geodesic, or each set consists of only a single point.

 First of all, recall that $|\nabla f |$ is constant on each level set of $f$, since